Entropic convergence and the linearized limit for the Boltzmann equation with external force: Introduction

-Section 2 contains preliminary material regarding the Boltzmann equation with external force and its linearization, including a statement about the DiPerna-Lions renormalized solutions thanks to Ars\'{e}nio and Saint-Raymond \cite{DL16}, in our context.
-We also make a few crucial preliminary reductions for the proof of our main result (Proposition \ref{sllt}).
-Since the preliminary material introduced contains a subset of that in the first section of \cite{BGL}, the second section of \cite{Levermore} and chapter 1 of part 1 as well as chapter 4 of part 2 of \cite{DL16}, the familiar reader can pass over it lightly.

-Section 3 reintroduces the notion of entropic convergence (used in \cite{BGL, Levermore, L, DL16}) and contains all the main results.
-The proofs of some key propositions and theorems have been presented in \cite{BGL, Levermore, DL16} and so are not reproduced here, but all such propositions and theorems are fully stated for completeness.

-Some open problems of extending these results to other settings and other kinetic equations are also discussed.
+Section \ref{pre} contains preliminary material regarding the Boltzmann equation with external force and its linearization, and having a statement about the DiPerna--Lions renormalized solutions thanks to Ars\'{e}nio and Saint-Raymond \cite{DL16}, in our new settings.
+We also make some crucial preliminary for the proof of our main theorem (Proposition \ref{sllt}).
+Since the notion used here is a subset of the one found in the first section of \cite{BGL}, the second section of \cite{Levermore}, and Chapter 1 of Part I as well as Chapter 4 of Part II of \cite{DL16}, the reader who is already familiar can skip it.
+Section \ref{linlim} reintroduces the concept of entropic convergence (as utilized in \cite{BGL, Levermore, L, DL16}) and encompasses all our key results, especially Proposition \ref{lbet} with new proof and Proposition \ref{sllt} (main theorem) with full justification.
+The other proofs of several essential propositions and theorems have been shown in \cite{BGL, Levermore, DL16} and are therefore not demonstrated here, but all of these propositions and theorems are expressed in full for the sake of completeness and for considering the external force.
+In Section \ref{discuss}, some open problems about extending these results to other settings and other kinetic equations are also discussed.
+Section \ref{conclude} is for the conclusions.
+In Appendix \ref{appendix}, the notion regarding spaces is included.